 After breakfast, we walk toward Tengboche monastery (gompa in Tibetan, vihara in Sanskrit and Pali).
 On the way we stop at a porter lodge and pick up Pramod.
 The porter lodges offer cheap accommodation for the porters.

 It is a short climb up to Tengboche.
 But the altitude has its effect and the trail throws up additional challenges.There is snow on the ground.
 The trail at places is frozen hard.
 At places it is oily black, muddy and slippery.
 We pass through a forest of stunted, gnarly trees.
-Their thin trunks shoot upward from the ground in a haphazard way, making them appear to be frantically searching for something: warmth, water, nourishment from the few green leaves left on their canopy.
+Their thin trunks shoot upward from the ground following no obvious pattern, making them appear to be frantically searching for something: warmth, water, or nourishment from the few green leaves left on their canopy.
 Their roots sticking out of the ground adds to our challenge.

 The Tengboche monastery is located in a beautiful setting, surrounded by majestic mountains.
 Today the sky is mostly clear, and we can see Mount Everest with its banner cloud.
 Mount Lohtse is covered by clouds, however.